pheianox/shifremen/README.md

 ## Shifremen

-Shifremen is a secure password manager that provides a simple interface and a secure way to store and manage passwords.
+Shifremen is a secure password manager that provides a simple interface and secure way to store and manage passwords.
 The desktop application is available for Windows, MacOS, and Linux.

 - Secure Password Managment
 - Strongest Encryption: AES-256, Argon2id